Get,

 Also Read: 8 Home Remedies for Kidney Stones

-Potential Uses of Nutmeg for Sound Sleep:
+Potential Uses of Nutmeg for Sound Sleep

 Nutmeg may be an effective remedy for insomnia (sleeplessness).
 It might enhance serotonin levels which can help in relaxation.
-It can be taken with a beverage or even dessert.2 Nutmeg consumption should be done under supervision of an Ayurvedic physician.
+It can be taken with a beverage or even dessert.2 Nutmeg consumption should be done under the supervision of an Ayurvedic physician.

-Potential Uses of Nutmeg for Bad Breath:
+Potential Uses of Nutmeg for Bad Breath

 Nutmeg oil might be effective in managing bad breath.
-It contains antiseptic properties and this might aid in curing tooth pain and gums problems.
+It contains antiseptic properties and this might aid in curing tooth pain and gum problems.
 Due to this property, this oil might be incorporated in many types of toothpaste.

 You can also take nutmeg in your diet if prescribed by your dentist for toothache.5

-Potential Uses of Nutmeg for digestion:
+Potential Uses of Nutmeg for Digestion

 Nutmeg might help in managing digestion-related problems such as constipation, diarrhea, flatulence, and bloating.
 Nutmeg can possibly function as a digestive tonic by improving peristalsis and secretion of different gastric juices and enzymes.6 These effects of nutmeg are yet to be proven thus follow the advice of your doctors for any digestive issues.

-Potential Uses of Nutmeg for Pain:
+Potential Uses of Nutmeg for Pain

 Nutmeg might be helpful in abdominal pain due to its anti-inflammatory properties.
 Nutmeg oil can be used in the management of joint pain, and muscular pain.
 Taking nutmeg with food might help relieve pain due to wounds, arthritis, and injuries.
 Topical application of nutmeg powder with sesame oil may reduce rheumatic pain, neuralgia.6 However you must visit your doctor and follow their advice before consuming nutmeg for pain management.